nv-bogdan/rag/docs/quickstart.md

    nim-llm-ms                              Up 38 minutes (healthy)
    ```

-11. Open a web browser and access `http://localhost:8090` to use the RAG Playground.
+11. Open a web browser and access `http://localhost:8090` to use the rag frontend.
 You can use the upload tab to ingest files into the server or follow [the notebooks](../notebooks/) to understand the API usage.

 12. To stop all running services, after making some [customizations](#next-steps)
     ```bash